ldijkman/OpenWeather/README.md

 nice add on for electra touch tft https://ldijkman.github.io/randomnerd_esp32_wifi_manager/Touch_Electra-Electra_Touch/

-program / install it on your esp8266 from browser
+program / install it on your ESP8266 12E,12F from Browser

 touch Electra